View Sally Sahene's Obituary on TribLive.com and share memories

 The family would like to thank DCI Dialysis Clinic for all of their help, support and patience for the past six years.
 The family suggests memorial contributions to St. Nicholas Serbian Orthodox Church, 2110 Haymaker Road, Monroeville, PA 15146.
 Please visit us at www.alfierifuneralhome.com for online condolences.

-Published in Trib Total Media, online only from Jan.
+Published in Greensburg Tribune Review from Jan.
 5 to Jan.
 8, 2020